masonmedia/jms-wiwp-swup/README.md

 ## **.htaccess**

-1. An .htaccess rewrite is employed to remove .php for pretty urls.
+1. An .htaccess rewrite is employed to remove .php file extensions for pretty urls.